 Tori is a mom to two boys, living in New York but adventuring everywhere, usually with a toddler on her back.
 She’s an avid traveler, nature junkie, and writer encouraging families to get outside and start exploring the world.
 When she’s not hiking or traveling, you can find her lost in a book, watching Bravo reruns, or obsessively decluttering her home.

 Which short hikes near Asheville, NC do you love?

-There are a plethora of easy hikes near Asheville.
-Which ones do you frequent or most enjoy?
+What easy hikes in Asheville (and nearby) do you frequent and most enjoy?
 What are your favorite family-friendly trails?
 Let us know in the comments.